AhmedJabbari/CHE-2401-Project-1/README.md

- ## Linear Models Considering Two Factors with Interactions:
+ ## Linear Model Considering Two Factors with Interactions:

 At the final stage of my analysis, I utilized linear models considering two factors with interactions to find if there is an interaction between the operating parameters, I got that the Corrosion Rate% = -0.275* Gas-Flowrate+0.15* Water-Cut % -0.81*Gas-Flowrate-Group*Water-Cut-%-Group + 0.95.
 The p-value of the flowrate-group*water-cut-%-group is less than 0.05 which suggests that there is an interaction between flowrate and water cut % and this interaction is highly significant in predicting corrosion rate %.